 Once you can calculate your Capacity, you can see at a glance how full your cup is, and how efficiently your business is operating.

 So how full is your Cup today?

 As a percentage, how full is your cup?
 20%?
 50%?
 85%?
-I find business owners normally have a gut feel about how efficiently their business is running (though staff tend to overestimate how busy they are).
+I find business owners normally have a gut feeling about how efficiently their business is running (though staff tends to overestimate how busy they are).

 The target is not to run your business at 100% Capacity – nobody fills a cup to the brim and expects to be able to function.
 But the fuller your cup, the greater your profit and free cash flow, and the easier it is … to invest in a bigger cup.

 Of the million things, you could be doing in your business, using Capacity reduces your decision down to just one question: Right now, do you need to “Fill the Cup” (reduce those inefficiencies and create more revenue with the current resources) or do you need to “Grow the Cup” (increase resources to grow capacity)?

 Now “Growth” has a specific definition – Growth incapacity.
 And by itself, it will lead to disaster, because owning an enormous – but almost empty – cup is not a good idea!

 You can begin to see how this leads to a clearer strategic direction.
 Once you fill the current cup (though most of my clients grow faster by setting a target of 60%-80% full) you will need to grow into a bigger one.
 And once you have that bigger cup, you will need to fill it.
 And the growth cycle continues – fill the cup, grow the cup, fill the cup.

 More revenue, more profit, more people, more products?
 All of the above?
 Would it be easier if you could separate strategies that “Grow the Cup” from those that focus on “Filling the Cup”?